 - Check the number of years in business: The number of years a provider says a lot about the company, as many untrustworthy or scam companies haven’t been in business very long and don’t stay around long, either.
 Companies that are well established will also have many online reviews and comments.

 - Examine industry partnerships: Industry partnerships and endorsements can verify the trustworthiness of company.

 - Verify that plans are insurance-backed: Many providers offer extended service plans that are backed by a financially stable insurance company, which can give you extra assurance that your covered claims will be paid out.

 When shopping for extended warranties, the best thing to do is call around and get quotes customized to your specific vehicle.
 That way, you can compare each company’s prices and get a feel for customer service.
 Get a free quote from our top three providers below:

-Endurance, which offers direct-to-consumer extended service plans, received a 5 star rating from our review team.
+Endurance, which offers direct-to-consumer extended service plans, received a 5-star rating from Motor1.
 Endurance stands out among its competitors in the following ways: